Builditluc/wiki-tui/docs/docs/getting-started/installation.md

 cargo install wiki-tui
 ```

-If you want, you can also use the latest development version from the original GitHub repository (can be unstable)
+If you want, you can also use the latest development version from the GitHub (can be unstable)

 ```sh
 cargo install --git https://github.com/builditluc/wiki-tui